Cough Medicine Abuse by Teens

 What you can do

 As a parent, you should warn your children about the dangers of abusing OTC drugs.

 Here are other suggestions:

 Monitor the OTC drugs in your home.
 Keep track of how much medicine is in each bottle.

 Don't buy extra OTC medicines to stock up.

-Don't allow your children to keep OTC drugs in the bedroom, backpack or school locker.
+Don't allow your children to keep OTC drugs in their bedroom, backpack, or school

 Use OTC and prescription medicines responsibly yourself.